 - Reasoning, problem-solving, decision-making, and judgment

-What can be done to improve attention and concentration?
+What can be done to improve attention?

 - Focus on one task at a time.

 - Break large or complex tasks into smaller tasks.

 - Practice attention skills on simple but practical activities (such as reading a paragraph or adding numbers) in a quiet room.
 Gradually make tasks harder.
 For example, read a short story, balance a checkbook, or work in a slightly noisier environment.

 - Take breaks when doing tasks that require a lot of mental energy.
 Return to the task when you’re more refreshed.